 For the restaurateur who’s not out to further complicate their operations, the unobtrusive nature of iOS is favorable.
 As one TouchBistro customer put it, “Easy is exactly what I want out of a POS.
 I don’t want to think about it.”

-With Apple’s iOS, updates are one size fits all.
-Android app updates need to be released and configured on multiple devices, which can result in a lag for the rollout of updates, simply because there are so many devices to contend with.
+With Android, it’s a bit of a different story.
+Google leaves software updates to the individual device manufacturers and server carriers.
+This means that Android app updates need to be released and configured on multiple devices.
+This can result in a lag for the rollout of updates, simply because there are so many devices to contend with.

 According to review site Merchant Maverick: “iOS security updates occur regularly and automatically, across all Apple devices.
 With Android, Google leaves it up to the individual device manufacturers and service carriers to work together to issue security updates.
 This means important security updates can take months to reach all Android devices.
 Also, once Android devices are 18 months old, you may need to buy a new device to continue receiving important security patches.”

-In conclusion, it’s easy to get sucked into the ol’ iOS vs. Android debate, but for restaurateurs, the choice is rather easy.
-Go with your needs, what your staff knows and your customers are familiar with: a simple, reliable, and easy to use iPad.
+In conclusion, it’s easy to get sucked into the ol’ iPad vs Android debate.
+But for restaurateurs, the choice is rather easy.
+Go with your needs, what your staff knows, and something your customers are familiar with: a simple, reliable, and easy-to-use iPad